 Although the majority of fire-resisting doors are made from timber, metal fire-resisting doors, which meet the appropriate standard, can often be used for the same purpose.
-However, there are situations, especially in large factories or warehouses, where they are more appropriate.
 The majority of metal fire-resisting door manufacturers will require the use of bespoke frames and hardware for their door sets.

-See BS EN 1634-136 and BS 476-2237 for more information.
+See BS EN 1634-1 and BS 476-22 for more information.

-For detailed guidance refer to Approved Document B.24
+For detailed guidance refer to Approved Document B.